What Should I Eat If I Have Fatty Liver?

 Chard is rich in fiber, iron, magnesium, potassium and water.
 This makes it an excellent tonic for rejuvenating the liver cells and cleansing a fatty liver.

 Another perfect ally for regulating the functions of the liver is green tea.
-Its components like catechin directly contribute to the control of the free radicals found in our bodies.
+Its components, like catechin directly contribute to the control of the free radicals found in our bodies.

-Linseed contributes significant quantities of Omega 3 which can help reduce the levels of fat in the blood.
+Linseed contributes significant quantities of omega-3, which can help reduce the levels of fat in the blood.
 It also contains a lot of soluble and insoluble fiber.
 The first of these helps the liver with absorbing fats and the latter prevents constipation.

 Thanks to their high content of antioxidants, they are powerful for releasing the toxins that tend to be stored in the liver.
-Such is the case that they are used more and more frequently to treat cirrhosis, with marvellous results.
+Such is the case that they are used more and more frequently to treat cirrhosis, with marvelous results.